NCAA Football News: 23 Clemson Players Test Positive For Coronavirus

 The second round of tests was done at Clemson since more student-athletes began returning to campus.
 With soccer and volleyball players heading back, it was necessary for secondary testing to begin.
 Based on those who showed symptoms and the people who had been in contact with them, more testing was deemed necessary.

 Clemson has reported that the majority of those with a positive test were asymptomatic.
-Not a single person has required hospitalization as of this time, but they are closely monitoring everyone.
+Not a single person has required hospitalization as of this time, but they are closely being monitored.

 On Friday, the University of Tennessee reported one male student-athlete tested positive for coronavirus.
 This came after several members of both the men’s and women’s basketball teams had tests administered to them.

 The Inquisitr brought about even more coronavirus news on Saturday, and this came from LSU.
-30 players from the Tigers’ football team landed in quarantine over the last week.
-Not all tested positive, but were quarantined due to coming into contact with those who tested positive for COVID-19.
+Thirty players from the Tigers’ football team landed in quarantine over the last week.
+Not all tested positive, but were quarantined due to coming in contact with those who tested positive for COVID-19.

 LSU began voluntary workouts on June 9, and many of them are still awaiting their test results.